-It is very difficult to have a clear conception of one's purpose in life; and this precisely is the factor that goes to make for success in yoga.
-A hotchpotch mind is unfit for yoga, particularly.
+It is very difficult to have a clear conception of one's purpose in life, and this is precisely the factor that goes to make for success in yoga.
+A hotchpotch mind is unfit for yoga.
 We are not dabbling in some confused activity when we take to spiritual life.
-There cannot be a more serious enterprise than one’s taking to the spiritual path; and while it is difficult to understand what it actually means, it is very easy to misunderstand it, misapply it, misconstrue it, and go headlong in a direction which one can mistake for the right move that one has to make.
+There cannot be a more serious enterprise than taking to the spiritual path.
+While it is difficult to understand what it actually means, it is very easy to misunderstand it, misapply it, misconstrue it, and go headlong in a direction which one can mistake for the right move that one has to make.

-The main sadhana to enter the Kingdom of God is detachment—freedom from attachments.
+The main sadhana to enter the kingdom of God is detachment—freedom from attachment.
 Nothing else is necessary.
 But freedom from attachment is something unknown to us.
 The great Patanjali propounds, in his yoga aphorisms, a gradual process of detachment from externals.
-Attachment is nothing but connection with externals; and we are connected in a thousand ways with externals.
-Our attachments are not in respect of one thing or two things, or a few things only.
+Attachment is nothing but connection with externals, and we are connected in a thousand ways with externals.
+Our attachments are not in respect of one or two things, or a few things only.
 We are tethered with a network of multifarious relationships.
-A few of these are known to us consciously in our minds every day, but many of these are not known to us.
+A few of these are known to us consciously in our mind every day, but many of these are not known to us.

-One of the essential conditions the seeker of yoga is called upon to bear in mind is ekantavasa – sequestration, solitude.
-These days, wrong notions are driven into people's minds by inexperienced teachers who say that we can be in the midst of a city and yet practice sadhana.
-Though this goes on very well and sounds fine as a theory and a doctrine, it is a total impossibility when we actually come into practice.
+One of the essential conditions the seeker of yoga is called upon to bear in mind is ekantavasa, or sequestration, solitude.
+These days, wrong notions are driven into people's minds by inexperienced teachers who say that we can be in the midst of a city and yet practise sadhana.
+Though this goes on very well and sounds fine as a theory and a doctrine, it is a total impossibility when we actually try to practise it.
 The ancient masters who said that solitude is necessary were not fools.
 Though in the end, in the consummation, it may be possible for us to find a solitary forest in the thick of New York City, consummation should not be identified with the beginning.
 That would be like putting the cart before the horse.

 In this connection, I am reminded of a very homely analogy of Sri Ramakrishna Paramahamsa.
 Fire consumes ghee.
 Any amount of ghee that we pour on fire will be burnt by the fire.
 Yes, this is a great truth, a fact known to everyone.
 But suppose we pour a mound of ghee over a spark of fire; will it burn the ghee?
 The fire itself will be extinguished.
-The fire first should become a huge conflagration.
+The fire should first become a huge conflagration.
 Then we can pour the entire fuel of the world into it, and it shall burn it to ashes.
-Our fire of aspiration will be capable then – only then, not before—to burn all the dirt and dust of this world even if it is thrown upon it in huge heaps.
+Our fire of aspiration will then be capable—only then, and not before—to burn all the dirt and dust of this world even if it is thrown upon it in huge heaps.
 But when we are only a struggling spark who has not been able to take even the first step in yoga, if the whole weight of the world is to sit upon us, what will happen?
 We cannot face it.
-We will be crushed to dust, finished.
+We will be crushed to dust.

-Hence, we should not, at the very outset, at the beginning itself, make the mistake of thinking that we are masters – that we can face the world.
+Hence, we should not, at the very outset, at the beginning itself, make the mistake of thinking that we are masters, that we can face the world.
 Even an Arjuna could not face the Kaurava forces.
 They were terrible powers.
-And the world is not so simple as it appears to be.
+The world is not so simple as it appears to be.
 It is a fierce opponent before us, capable of turning us upside down at once if we are not careful about it.

 Sri Aurobindo, the great yogi, was fond of saying that there are three processes in the practice of yoga: withdrawal, immersion, and rising up.
 These were his concepts of the three processes in the practice of yoga.
-In the beginning, we cannot immerse ourselves in God, though that is our intention, finally.
-So we should not think, “I shall be in the middle of a centre of attractions, oppositions, etc., and then immerse myself in my spiritual objective.”
+In the beginning, we cannot immerse ourselves in God, though that is our final intention.
+We should not think, “I shall be in the middle of attractions, oppositions, etc., and then immerse myself in my spiritual objective.”
 In the beginning, abstraction, withdrawal, renunciation is necessary.
 Though withdrawal is not the ultimate aim of yoga, it is a very necessary part of yoga.
 Isolation is done even in medical treatment, though it does not mean that we have to be isolated forever, throughout our life.
 The purpose of isolation is to cure us of our illness, and when we are healthy, well, we can move among others.

 The first thing that we have to do, therefore, is to find time to be alone.
 We were not born into this world with friends, with husbands, wives and children, with bank balances or relations of any kind.
 We were born naked, without a strip of cloth on our body, and with none to call our own; and this is also the very condition in which we leave the world.
 It is only in the middle that we make a lot of fuss under the notion that the whole world is ours.
 As we came, so we go.
 The truth is revealed when we are born, and also when we go.
 The untruth is in the middle, when we are completely muddled in our heads.